 And that’s it.
 They’re made SO easily, with minimal hands on time.
 I melted the chocolate in the microwave while I was pureeing the avocado in a mini food chopper.
 Then added the melted dark chocolate and maple syrup for one more puree.
 All while eating my scrambled eggs, mind you!
 (Not the most mindful practice, but today is an “efficiency” day lol!)
 I took a call while the truffle mixture firmed in the freezer.
 Came out and in the five minutes before my next call, I formed the mixture into 10 truffles, rolled in cocoa powder, and set them in the fridge until I could photograph them.

 Now these chocolate avocado truffles will get really soft if left out too long at room temperature, so I recommend keeping them in the refrigerator until it’s time to serve.
 I chose to roll mine in a cocoa powder dusting, but you could get super creative with add-ins and coatings!
+(In the below picture I added peppermint extract to the truffle filling and coated them in melted dark chocolate with coconut oil and topped with crushed peppermints for the holidays – see specifics in the recipe notes!)

 - Pulverize freeze dried strawberries in a food processor until they’re a fine dust, then roll the truffles in it.